lurkook/kuro/README.md

   -m, --masked          Texture should be masked?
   -e EXTENSION_NAME, --extension-name EXTENSION_NAME
-                        Name of extension what should be used for output file names (example. tga/png)
+                        Name of extension what should be used for output file names (example. tga/png) -W, --white-alpha     Alpha texture should be re-masked to have white background?
+(This can be useful when texture gets
+                        artifacts)
 ```

 ### Contribute!